dfinnis/Rubik/README.md

 ### Integrated pruning table maker

-When this project is launched, it attempts to read the pre-computed pruning tables from the ```tables``` folder.
+When this project is launched, it attempts to read the pre-computed pruning tables from the ```tables/``` folder.
 If these files have been deleted, it creates them (can take a few minutes).

 ## Alternative solutions